cybertraining-dsc/fa20-523-319/project/project.md

 The *No Finding* observation is assigned a positive label (1) if there is no pathology classified as positive or uncertain [^3].

-## 4. Overview Of AUC-ROC Curve
+## 4. Basics Of AUC-ROC Curve

 ![Figure 3](https://github.com/cybertraining-dsc/fa20-523-319/raw/main/project/images/confusion_matrix.png)

 **Figure 3:** Confusion Matrix

-## 5. Chest X-Rays - Multi Image Classification Using Deep Learning Model
+## 5. Chest X-Rays - Multi-Image Classification Using Deep Learning Model

 Our Deep Learning model loads and process the raw data files and implement a Python class to represent data by converting it into a format usable by PyTorch.
 We then, visualize the training and validation data.